RLinV1/Reddit-Shorts-Maker/ReadMe.md

 1. First you have to create a reddit app (https://www.reddit.com/prefs/apps) and put the client_secret and client_id in an .env file.

+3. Also in that env file include your reddit username and password

-3. Next run reddit.py to generate the posts.
+4. Next run reddit.py to generate the posts.
 It currently returns the top 10 posts in AMITA.

-4. Then run main.py.
+5. Then run main.py.

-5. Then restart the steps again with another file starting with step 3.
+6. Then restart the steps again with another file starting with step 3.

 # Installation